-De Móra - from Anglo-Norman De La More (the name is recorded early in England, as in Richard de la More, bishop of Winchester 1280-2), meaning - at the moor/heath, a locative name; see below, British origin 1.
+De Móra - according to Woulfe from Anglo-Norman De La More (the name is recorded early in England, as in Richard de la More, bishop of Winchester 1280-2), meaning - at the moor/heath, a locative name; see below, British origin 1.

 Ó Mothair - anglicised Moher and Moore, meaning descendant of Mothar (Woulfe in 'Sloinnte Gaedheal is Gall' 1923, says this name means - dark (see possible cognate British origin 2 below).

 To these must be added two Scottish names, given the high numbers in the north of Ireland (see below British/Scottish origin 1 and Scottish Gaelic origin 3, respectively.
 See also Griffith's mid 19th century records below).
 These are:

 Muir - lowland Scots for 'moor', and thus a locative name

-Moir - Scots Gaelic for 'tall/big', an epithet or descriptive name, or possibly an orthographic variant of Muir.
+Moir - Scots Gaelic 'mor' for 'tall/big', an epithet or descriptive name, or possibly an orthographic variant of Muir.

-For their heroic resistance, the leading families were transplanted to Co Kerry.
+For their heroic resistance, the leading families alone were transplanted to Co Kerry.

-De Móra, which is a Gaelicisation of a Norman family name, was established in medieval times in Munster and Connacht.
+De Móra, which is a Gaelicisation of a Norman or Old Engish family name, was established in medieval times in Munster and Connacht.
 It's later anglicisation as Moore makes it difficult to distinguish from the Gaelic Moores.

 The Ó Mothair sept were an old Cork family, which, Woulfe says, has become very rare.
-However, this may be because it has been absorbed by the anglicised form, Moore, which is taken to most often represent the numerous and powerful Ó Mordha sept of the Irish midlands (see above).
+However, this may be because it has been absorbed by the anglicised form Moore, which is taken in Ireland to most often represent the numerous and powerful Ó Mordha sept of the Irish midlands (see above).
 Expropriations and depredations of the latter meant that this most rebellious native sept were reduced in status and scattered wide (recorded in the Fiants for the late 16th and early 17th centuries).

-In Petty's 1659 'Census' the name Mahur is given as a Principal Irish Name in Clonlisk Barony, Offaly, and registered with 26 families.
+Turning to the records, in Petty's 1659 'Census' the name Mahur is given as a Principal Irish Name in Clonlisk Barony, Offaly, and registered with 26 families.
 Whilst in Laois in Maryborough Barony and Cullenagh Barony Moore is represented as a Principal Irish Name with 11 families apiece.
 Ditto in Sliemargheagh Barony, Moore appears again, and again in Ballyadams Barony with 9 families.
 Moore appears as a P.I.N. again in Portnyhinch Barony.
-All these in Laois, homeland of Ó Mordha!
+All these are in Co Laois, homeland of the Ó Mordha sept.

 Two famous Moores: